617076674/Reading-Notes/Spring学习之旅.md

 For beans that are themselves defined as a collection, `Map`, or array type, `@Resource` is a fine solution, referring to the specific collection or array bean by unique name.
 That said, as of 4.3, collection, you can match `Map`, and array types through Spring's `Autowired` type matching algorithm as well, as well as the element type information is preserved in `@Bean` return type signatures or collection inheritance hierarchies.
 In this case, you can use qualifier values to select among same-typed collections, as outlined in the previous paragraph.

 As of 4.3, `@Autowired` also considers self references for injection (that is, references back to the bean that is currently injected).
-Not that self injection is a fallback.
+Note that self injection is a fallback.
 Regular dependencies on other components always have precedence.
 In that sense, self references do not participate in regular candidate selection and are therefore in particular never primary.
 On the contrary, they always end up as lowest precedence.
 In practice, you should use self references as a last resort only (for example, for calling other methods on the same instance through the bean's transactional proxy).
 Consider factoring out the effected methods to a separate delegate bean in such a scenario.
 Alternatively, you can use `@Resource`, which may obtain a proxy back to the current bean by its unique name.

 >> Trying to inject the results from `@Bean` methods on the same configuration class is effectively a self-reference scenario as well.
 Either lazily resolve such references in the method signature where it is actually needed (as opposed to an autowired field in the configuration class) or declare the affected `@Bean` methods as `static`, decouping them from the containing configuration class instance and its lifecycle.
 Oherwise, such beans are only considered in the fallback phase, with matching beans on other configuration classes selected as primary candidates instead (if available).

-`@Autowired` applies to fields, constructors, and multi-argument methods, allowing for narrowing through qualifier annotations at hte paramater level.
+`@Autowired` applies to fields, constructors, and multi-argument methods, allowing for narrowing through qualifier annotations at the paramater level.
 In constract, `@Resource` is supported only for fields and bean property setter methods with a single argument.
 As a consequence, you should stick with qualifiers if your injection target is a constructor or a multi-argument method.

 You can create your own custom qualifier annotations.
 To do so, define an annotation and provide the `@Qualifier` annotation within your definition, as the following example shows: